BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 You could already see how the game works in the demo at the beginning of the article.
 You can try it on your own machine, just clone the [repository](https://github.com/BeyondScheme/elixir-game_of_life).

 # Summary

+Finnally we managed to get to the end.
+It was a pretty long road but we have a working game, distributed across nodes.
+We learned how to write GenServer, how to use Agents and how we can split processes across nodes with TaskSupervisor.
+You also saw examples of tests in Elixir and how to use DocTest.
+Now you know how to connect nodes into the cluster.

+Hope you found something interesting in the article.
+Please share your thoughts in the comments.